cortexlabs/cortex/docs/cluster/python-client.md

 )
 ```

-`api_url` is the url to the deployed API, it accepts JSON POST requests.
+`api_url` contains the url to the deployed API.
+It accepts JSON POST requests.

 ```python
 import requests